 Home Whitening Kits

 Home whitening kits can also be used to whiten teeth.
-However for safety reasons, the concentration of the gel is usually much less thereby prolonging the amount of time needed to achieve a satisfactory result.
+However, for safety reasons, the concentration of the gel is usually much less thereby prolonging the amount of time needed to achieve a satisfactory result.
 It usually takes up to 2 weeks to achieve the desired effect and is suitable when the teeth are not excessively stained.
-Home whitening kits are however beneficial when used in conjunction with conventional LED or laser teeth whitening procedures to maintain the effect for a longer period of time.
+Home whitening kits are also beneficial when used in conjunction with conventional LED or laser teeth whitening procedures to maintain the effect for a longer period of time.
 The main benefit is the much lower cost.

 At Precious Dentistry, we use a special light known as a laser which speeds up the reaction and is more gentle on the tooth making it faster and less uncomfortable.
 However, some patients may feel some sensitivity or a tingling sensation, in which case the treatment can be divided over two visits.

-Coloured foods and sauces - beetroot or curries
+Coloured foods and sauces - beetroot and curries

-While the teeth will slowly darken over time, you can help prolong the effect of teeth whitening through the following measures:
+While teeth will slowly darken over time, you can prolong the effect of teeth whitening through the following measures:

 Good oral hygiene - brush your teeth at least twice a day and use dental floss to clean between teeth